-Although Yoga is certainly not new to the region (it’s just a stone’s throw away from India), more and more Yoga centers and retreats are being established in Sri Lanka which makes it a perfect Yoga destination to deepen your practice.
+Although Yoga is certainly not new to the region (it’s just a stone’s throw away from India), more and more Yoga centers and retreats are being established across the island in Sri Lanka which makes it a perfect Yoga destination to deepen your practice.

 2. Check out Sri Lanka before it gets too crowded

-While Sri Lanka has been “up-and-coming” for a few years, this beautiful island has been thrust into the spotlight and recently made it onto tons of “Top Travel Destinations in 2016” lists – this means that it is going to become increasingly popular and more and more crowded.
-Since the end of the civil war in 2009, tourist arrival numbers have nearly tripled from 2010 to 2015!
-Why not beat the crowds and get a whole stretch of beach to yourself?
+While Sri Lanka has been “up-and-coming” for a few years, this beautiful island has been thrust into the spotlight and recently made it onto tons of “Top Travel Destinations” lists – this means that it is going to become increasingly popular and more and more crowded.
+Many people are now looking to Sri Lanka as a less-crowded alternative to the popular beach destinations in Asia such as Bali and Thailand.

 3. Learn to surf

 If you’ve never tried surfing before, Sri Lanka is the best place to learn: the waves are gentle, the surf is uncrowded and the water is warm!
-I took up surfing in early 2015 and am now working on turning on the open face of a wave – I’m telling ya, it’s an exhilarating experience!
+I took up surfing in early 2015 and am now working on turning on the open face of a wave – I’m telling you, it’s an exhilarating experience!